Tutorial 09: Custom Legal Skills, Guardrails & Agents (OpenAI)

 - Private: Only you can use

-- Organization: Share with ChatGPT Team/Enterprise
+- Organization: Share with ChatGPT Business/Enterprise when your plan supports organization sharing

 - Public: Publish to GPT Store (use with caution for legal workflows)